programminghistorian/jekyll/editor-guidelines.md

 ### 4) Add difficulty indicator to the YAML file

 To help readers evaluate which lessons best fit their goals and skill level, we provide "Recommended for ___ Users" information in the lesson YAML file.
-There are currently three tiers - Beginning, Intermediate, Advanced - which can be set with the following code: 1, 2, 3.
+There are currently three tiers, which can be set with the following numerical codes: 1 (Beginning), 2 (Intermediate), 3 (Advanced).
 To add the difficulty level to the lesson, include the following in the YAML file:

 ```yaml
 difficulty: 1